One of the most important things reading a chart is to identify (or confirm) market trends. CCI will give you a big help on it.

 Like most other indicators, the CCI was developed with a focus on the commodities market.
 Still, it can now be used to identify trends and countertrends in other markets like ETFs and stocks.

-CCI Formula: Commodity Channel Index calculation
+CCI Formula: How to calculate the Commodity Channel Index

 As with all technical indicators, it is not always necessary to know how the CCI indicator is calculated.
 Most traders who use it don’t have any idea about how it is derived.